 Just like us, chickens need to get out and be active, even in the winter!
 Fresh air and exercise are essential to maintaining a healthy flock.
 If you are able to safely let your flock outside, they will enjoy getting out, even if it is only for a couple hours a day.
 If snow is keeping your chickens indoors, try shoveling a small area near their coop or creating some shoveled “trails” for them to explore.

 If it isn’t safe for your chickens to go outside, you can provide some extra entertainment inside the chicken run.
 Provide fun treats and add some new roosting poles, logs or other items for your chickens to explore.
-Not only will this encourage them to be more active, it will also help combat winter boredom and blues!
+Not only will this encourage them to be more active, but it will also help combat winter boredom and blues!